Clinical psychologist helps with standoffs, profiling of criminal suspects

 He is also dispatched alongside the joint special response team in various situations, such as Saturday's standoff which ended peacefully after an armed man spent nearly half the day barricaded in is home after law enforcement officers attempted to take him into custody while serving an arrest warrant.

-"I work as just one cog in a collaborative tea," Belisle said.
+"I work as just one cog in a collaborative team," Belisle said.
 "I rely on multiple data points.
 I go in with an open mind.
-Often times I'm using incomplete data and I connect the dots the best I can and make inferences based on my education experience to help maximize the outcomes of the encounter."
+Often times I'm using incomplete data and I connect the dots the best I can and make inferences based on my educational experience to help maximize the outcomes of the encounter."

 People are also reading…